Who is eligible?

 Request to have a Faculty Recommendation Form completed and sent to the McNair Office by a faculty member.
 This faculty does not have to be your Research Mentor.
 We accept digital and hard copies.

-- Faculty recommendation forms should be submitted by the recommending faculty member.
+- The recommending faculty member should submit faculty recommendation forms.
 If your recommending faculty member has any questions, have them contact our office at 227-2590 or mcnair@nmu.edu.

 Frequently Asked Questions